 Additional support is provided for the lowest 20% of readers across the school to allow for accelerated progress in reading.
 This could be phonics intervention (Fast Track), or through 1:1 reading, applying their decoding strategies.

 Whole Class Guided Reading

-In the Early Years, children enjoy story time sessions, where they listen to and talk about books, fostering a love of reading.
-From Year 1, all children take part in Whole Class Guided Reading sessions (this is taught through the Talk Through Stories approach in Year 1).
-These sessions ensure that children benefit from the teacher’s explanations, modelling, questioning and feedback.
-It also ensures that the process of reading to drive writing is more integrated as most texts in Whole Class Guided Reading are used as Text Drivers for the year group’s English unit.
+In the Early Years and Key Stage 1, children enjoy story time sessions, where they listen to and talk about books, fostering a love of reading.
+When we feel that the children are ready we begin to use the Talk Through Stories approach to provide more structure for these lessons.
+From Year 3, the children have daily Whole Class Guided Reading lessons - these sessions ensure that children benefit from the teacher’s explanations, modelling, questioning and feedback.
+It also ensures that the process of reading to drive writing is more integrated as most texts in Whole Class Guided Reading are used as Text Drivers for the year group’s English unit or complement.
 The texts that are used in Whole Class Guided Reading, may be above the reading capabilities of the children, however if this is the case, they are read by the class teacher, providing an opportunity for fluency and expression to be modelled.
 As well as this, the teacher has the opportunity to model strategies for decoding, inference, making connections with other things they have read/seen, asking questions etc. It is designed to create opportunities for a shared discussion about books, which allows children to think critically about what they have read, whilst developing a range of skills across the reading curriculum.
-From KS1, these skills are communicated with the children by using visual prompts (animals).
-Whole Class Guided Reading is also an opportunity for children in Early Years and Year 1 to develop their expression and fluency through strategies such as Echo Reading.
+Whole Class Guided Reading is also an opportunity for children to develop their expression and fluency through strategies such as Echo Reading.

 Whole Class Guided Reading Model - Taken from James Durran blog